ChristianRogers1/LearnMachineLearning/README.md

 # NLP-Models-and-Learning
 Contains all of the code made for my self-taught NLP curriculum, as well as the resources I used

+Full credit to Ana Marasović for the lecture slides, challenge ideas, and paper compilation.
+If you are reading this, I really do appreciate your publicization of all of these resources, they have been a great help to a great many students.